-Emily and I should have been trying who had the most lively genius at creation; who could have produced the fairest slowers; who have formed the woods and rocks into the most beautiful arbors, vistoes, grottoes; have taught F 2 the the streams to slow in the most pleasing meanders; have brought into view the greatest number and variety of those lovely little falls of water with which this fairy land abounds; and shewed nature in the fairest form.
+the most beautiful arbors, vistoes, grottoes; have taught the streams to slow in the most pleasing meanders; have brought into view the greatest number and variety of those lovely little falls of water with which this fairy land abounds; and shewed nature in the fairest form.

-In short, we should have been continually endeavoring, following the luxuriancy of semale imagination, to render more charming the sweet abodes of love and friendship; whilst our heroes, changing their swords into plough-shares, and engaged in more substantial, more prositable labors, were clearing land, raising cattle and corn, and doing every thing becoming good farmers; or, to express it more poetically, dy fe:
+In short, we should have been continually endeavoring, following the luxuriancy of semale imagination, to render more charming the sweet abodes of love and friendship; whilst our heroes, changing their swords into plough-shares, and engaged in more stubstantial, more profitable labors, were clearing land, raising cattle and corn, and doing every thing becoming good farmers; or, to express it more poetically,

-Taming the genius of the stubborn plain,
+[&]quot; Taming the genius of the stubborn plain,

-"Almost as quickly as they conquer'd "Spain:"
+[&]quot; Almost as quickly as they conquer'd Spain."